Tita Aida

 Nikki Calma, better known as Tita Aida, is a social activist from San Francisco, California.
 She is a long-time advocate for HIV/AIDS awareness, particularly among Asian American communities, and for transgender people.

 Name

-Nikki Calma co-created the persona "Tita Aida" with the Filipino Task Force on AIDS for her role as an aunti.e., advocate, and HIV/AIDS awareness mentor.
+Nikki Calma co-created the persona "Tita Aida" with the Filipino Task Force on AIDS for her role as an auntie, advocate, and HIV/AIDS awareness mentor.
 "Tita" means "Big sister" in Hawaiian, and it means "Aunt" in Tagalog.
 "Aida" is a reference to HIV/AIDS.

 Activism

 Tita Aida was crucial in educating and de-stigmatizing HIV/AIDS in the Asian & Pacific Islander (API) LGBT communities in the early 1990s through her work with the Asian AIDS Project, which became Asian & Pacific Islander Wellness Center and now known as San Francisco Community Health Center in the San Francisco Bay Area.

 Tita Aida is active in many transgender initiatives in the United States.
 She is currently one of the Managing Directors at the organization in which she also oversees and provides the direction over fifteen HIV services and community programs that is very important for San Francisco.
 Among them is TRANS:THRIVE, a drop-in center in San Francisco, California that caters to and serves the transgender community of the Bay Area.
 She oversees the program, activities and services offered by the program.

 In 2008, Tita Aida was assigned by Mayor Gavin Newsom to be the first transgender female as a commissioner to the Commission on Status of Women in the City of San Francisco in which she was instrumental in educating and providing vital information about the transgender community to the commission and its constituents.

 She participated in the "I am Trans March" campaign for the 10th annual Trans March in 2013.
 She was also featured in the first PSA developed by and aimed at the wellness of the Asian Pacific Islander transgender community as part of the 20th observance of World AIDS Day.

 Tita Aida was the subject of a 2012 film, Tita: Still Around, directed by S. Leo Chiang.

 For the past ten years, Tita Aida also has taken lead in organizing events such as Trans March SF, Transgender Day of Remembrance, Transgender Day of Visibility, National Transgender HIV Testing Day, API Pride Pavilion and Stage at San Francisco Pride in which these events provide safe spaces for these communities to congregate and flourish.